-- 2.1 Unless inconsistent with the context, an expression which denotes: - a) any gender includes the other genders; - b) a natural person includes a juristic person and vice versa; - c) the singular includes the plural and vice versa. - 2.2 The documents forming the Contract are to be taken as mutually explanatory of one another.
-For the purposes of interpretation, the priority of documents shall be in accordance with the following sequence: - a) the Form of Acceptance - b) the Form of Offer - c) the Contract Data - d) the General Conditions of Contract - e) the Scope of Work - f) the Pricing Schedule and any other documents forming part of the Contract. - 2.3 The clause headings shall not limit, alter or affect the meaning of the Contract.
+- 2.1 Unless inconsistent with the context, an expression which denotes:

+- a) any gender includes the other genders;

+- b) a natural person includes a juristic person and vice versa;

+- c) the singular includes the plural and vice versa.

+- 2.2 The documents forming the Contract are to be taken as mutually explanatory of one another.
+For the purposes of interpretation, the priority of documents shall be in accordance with the following sequence:a) the Form of Acceptance

+- the Form of Acceptant

+the Form of Offer

+- b) the Form of Offerc) the Contract Data

+- c) the Contract Data

+- d) the General Conditions of Contract

+- e) the Scope of Work

+- f) the Pricing Schedule and any other documents forming part of the Contract.

+- 2.3 The clause headings shall not limit, alter or affect the meaning of the Contract.